The theology company logo

 The first such formally infallible declaration was made by Pope Pius XII in his Definition of the Assumption of the Blessed Virgin Mary in the Apostolic Constitution 'Munificenctissimus Deus', 1 November 1950.
 Denzinger 3900-3904.

 They let me go.
 Rightfully, I think, from their point of view.
 I had seen that there could be alternatives to Catholic dogma.
-Lonergan showed me this with his (to me) flawed proof that god exists, ie there is a god other than this universe who has created and guides the universe.
-The alternative hypothesis, that God and the universe are one is much richer.
+Lonergan showed me this with his (to me) flawed proof that god exists, ie there is a god other than this Universe who has created and guides the Universe.
+The alternative hypothesis, that God and the Universe are one is much richer.

 The proof for the existence of god is model dependent.
 We need a model of god, and a model of the world and a theorem that that says these models are not the same.
 So Aquinas.
 Aquinas 13